 Stay up to date on upcoming events, deadlines, news, and more by signing up for our newsletters!

 New programs augment the resources and support for research commercialization at NYU.
-Three part program for faculty, PhD students, postdocs, and researchers offers training, mentorship, and more than $100,000 in non-dilutive commercialization grants to select Mark & Debra Leslie Fellows.
-If you're interested in taking part of these programs, apply today for the next Tech Venture Workshop, attend a NYU Tech Venture Workshop and I-Corps Info Session on April 6, or reach out to email@example.com with questions.
+The three-part Tech Venture Program for faculty, PhD students, postdocs, and researchers offers training, mentorship, and more than $100,000 in non-dilutive commercialization grants to select Mark & Debra Leslie Fellows.
+If you're interested in taking part in these programs, apply today for the next Tech Venture Workshop, or reach out to firstname.lastname@example.org with questions.

 NYU, along with our partners at CUNY, Columbia and others, were recently recognized for our excellence in research commercialization with a grant from the National Science Foundation (NSF) to establish an I-Corps Hub.
 The Hub will create a regional network of universities that help researchers learn how to translate fundamental research to the marketplace.